Sump Pump System Options

 Submersible Sump Pump

 This pump has a waterproof motor that can work underwater.
-Because it’s installed inside the sump pump, it has a lower profile, which makes it a good choice for a finished basement.
+Because it’s installed inside the sump pump system, it has a lower profile, which makes it a good choice for a finished basement.

 • Quieter than pedestal-style pumps.